elliotchenzichang/cdc-observer/README.md

 # cdc-observer
-this project aims to help the learn to observe the CDC event from database
+this project aims to help the learner to observe the CDC event from database